hillerlab/Parasol_LSF_Slurm/README.md

 ParasolLSF
 ==========

-A wrapper around LSF for managing batches of jobs (jobLists) on a compute cluster.
+A wrapper around LSF or Slurm for managing batches of jobs (jobLists) on a compute cluster.

 The wrapper is inspired by Jim Kent's Parasol functionality (http://genecats.cse.ucsc.edu/eng/parasol.htm).